Clark-Nikdel-Powell/WP-Admin-Command-Palette/admin-command-palette/trunk/README.txt

 == Description ==

-Direct Admin Navigation adds a modal window in the WordPress Admin that live searches admin content, which saves you many clicks and page loads.
+The Admin Command Palette (ACP) is a modal window in the WordPress Admin that live searches admin content, which saves you many clicks and page loads.
 You can:

 * Search for and navigate to user-generated content (Posts, Pages, Users, etc.).
 * Search for and navigate to WordPress Admin Pages (All Posts, Add New Post, etc.).